Welcome to our guide to the types of kitchen windows including the most popular styles and best designs for your home.

 Picture Windows

+Since picture windows donโt open, itโs best to install them in a room with sliding glass patio doors or French doors nearby leading outside to provide a breeze.
 As mentioned above, casement windows on the sides of the picture window work well, or a short awning window at the top.

 Bay Windows

 Even more dazzling is a floor-to-ceiling bay window the size of the breakfast nook.
 Bay windows behind the sink make for more counter space and offer a spectacular view.
-The sill on the bay window is a great place for storage, decorative kitchen items, or potted herbs.
+The sill on the bay window is a great place for storage, decorative items, or potted herbs.

 Awning Windows